Link to SBE National

 2. Report

 The first step is building a list of pirated frequencies and transmitter locations.
 Please include any and all supplemental information that may be helpful to the Law Enforcement or the FCC.
 Of particular interest is any connection with drug trafficking, gang activity or other crimes that would make a given pirate a “bigger fish” to Law Enforcement.
-A surprising amount of information can be found just by asking your employees, professional associates, friends and other acquittances.
+A surprising amount of information can be found just by asking your employees, professional associates, friends and other acquaintances.
 A brief email soliciting information may yield a dozen or more valuable tips.

 Once you have obtain information, please start the reporting process by filling out a form at the FCC.
 The data that is entered into this database will automatically forward to the FCC field office.
 For South Florida, this will go to: Stephanie Dabkowski - Agent FCC Miami Office -Stephanie.Dabkowski@fcc.gov.
 The information is also forwarded to the FCC regional office in Tampa, Florida - Ralph Barlow, - Ralph.Barlow@fcc.gov